Notices issued to Raj CM, deputy CM for recording statement over bid to 'topple' their govt | Politics

 The deputy chief minister, who is also the PCC chief, had said that no such fact had come to his notice and no MLA complained to him in this regard.
 Amid allegations of horse-trading of MLAs, the Congress and other supporting MLAs were kept in a resort for several days till the Rajya Sabha elections on June 19.

-The chief minister, ahead of the RS elections, had blamed the BJP for trying to destabilize his government like Madhya Pradesh, an allegation which the BJP had rejected as baseless.
+The chief minister, ahead of the RS elections, had blamed the BJP for trying to destabilise his government like Madhya Pradesh, an allegation which the BJP had rejected as baseless.

 ALSO READ